Management of Pain Academic Credits

 The use of clinical exemplars to explore issues in pain management

 This module is suitable for any health or social care practitioner who works with patients / clients who may experience pain.
-It is designed to help you develop a detailed understanding of the complex nature of pain and be able to apply this to your own area of practice, and improve your understanding.
+It is designed to help you develop a detailed understanding of the complex nature of pain and be able to apply this to your own area of practice.

 On completion of this module students should be able to demonstrate a detailed understanding of the complex nature of pain.